-Florida Atlantic University University Submitting Proposal

-College of Engineering and Computer Science Name of College(s) or School(s)

-Engineering, Other Academic Specialty or Field Fall 2020Proposed Implementation Term

-Civil, Environmental & Geomatics Engineering (CEGE)

-Name of Department(s)/ Division(s) Ph.D. with Major in Transportation and Environmental Engineering Complete Name of Degree

-Proposed CIP Code

-The submission of this proposal constitutes a commitment by the university that, if the proposal is approved, the necessary financial resources and the criteria for establishing new programs have been met prior to the initiation of the program.

-Date Approved by the University Boa Trustees President Date Signature of Chair, Board of Trustees Date Vice President for Academic Affairs Date
+Florida Atlantic University Summer 2020 University Submitting Proposal Proposed Implementation Term College of Engineering and Civil, Environmental & Geomat ics Computer Science Engineering (CEGE) Name of College(s) or School(s) Name of Department(s)/ Division(s s) Ph.D. with Major in Transportat tion Engineering, Other and Environmental Engineering Academic Specialty or Field Complete Name of Degree Proposed CIP Code The submission of this proposal constitutes a commitre sapproved, the necessary financial resources and the proposal met prior to the initiation of the program.
+Date Approved by the University Board of Trustees President Date Signature of Chair, Board of Date Trustees Vice President for Academic Affairs Date